Jill-Michele Meleán

 Jill-Michele Meleán is an American actress and stand-up comedian.
 She was a cast member of the sketch comedy series MADtv from 2002 to 2003.

+Early life

+Meleán was born and raised in Miami, Florida, the daughter of a Bolivian father and Irish American mother.
+Meleán was raised Catholic.

 Career

 Meleán (aka "Jilly") is a national touring headlining comedienne.
 After meeting Carlos Alazraqui on Reno 911! (she played his sister on the show), they toured together for years as standup comics.
 They also wrote and produced Witness Infection, a comedy/horror feature film on Amazon Prime.

 MADtv

-Meleán joined the cast of MADtv in 2002 as a featured performer in its seventh season.
+Meleán joined the cast of MADtv in 2002 as a featured performer in its seventh season, and was hired as a regular in June that year for the eighth season.
 She was the third Hispanic cast member to join the show (after Cuban-born Nelson Ascencio in 1999 and Chilean-American cast member Pablo Francisco in 1997) and the first Latin female.
 She impersonated Britney Spears and Drew Barrymore, and replaced Kathryn Fiore's character in the Kappa Kappa Kappa Sorority sisters sketch.